Graham Rathbone

 Graham Rathbone (22 August 1942 – 8 January 2012) was a Welsh professional footballer.

 Rathbone was born in Newport, Monmouthshire.
 A centre-half, he began his career with Merthyr Tydfil.
 In 1960, he joined Newport County and made 191 appearances for the club, scoring 7 goals.
 In 1966 manager Jimmy McGuigan signed him at Grimsby Town for a £10,000 fee where he made 233 appearances before moving to Cambridge United and Kettering Town.

+Rathbone died from dementia in Newport on 8 January 2012, aged 69.